Seal5/VitaFork/README.md

 # VitaFork

-VitaFork is a web application designed to help users with food sensitivities identify safe and trigger food ingredients
+### VitaFork is a web application designed to help users with food sensitivities identify safe and trigger food ingredients through food analysis

 • Built efficient RESTful APIs using .NET Core and C# for user authentication and ingredient classification, integrating the Gemini Pro LLM API and an Image-to-Text API to analyze ingredients in food package